-As the name (a group of carnivorous lizards most common to East Asia and Australia) might suggest, it is a close relative to the Gecko engine which it has forked off of, which in turn has been rooted in the "next generation layout engine" that has been part of the Mozilla group of products for many years.
+What does Goanna stand for?As the name (a group of carnivorous lizards most common to East Asia and Australia) might suggest, it is a close relative to the Gecko engine which it has forked off of, which in turn has been rooted in the "next generation layout engine" that has been part of the Mozilla group of products for many years.
 As such, it shares many features with Gecko, although it is not a perfect match in how it behaves or what tags it supports and in what way.
 Similarly, it provides the base framework for the XUL language specification which will be maintained in Goanna.

-Goanna aims to adhere to the existing HTML and CSS specifications closely, including following developments of the HTML5 draft specification where considered sane and desirable.
+Goanna aims to adhere to the existing HTML and CSS specifications closely, including following developments of the HTML5 specification where considered sane and desirable.

-Mostly to prevent confusion.
-Gecko has started to be carried by the Mozilla Group as being synonymous with the version of their browser of the same version; from a technical perspective, this isn't really correct to do and blurs the lines between framework/technology and an actual product building on it.
-Also, the name was changed to no longer be tied to something that is a registered trademark (Gecko is) and our derivative code should not carry it anymore with its own, continued development by independent people unaffiliated with the current trademark owners.
+Why the different name?Mostly to prevent confusion.
+Gecko is carried by the Mozilla Group as being synonymous with the version of their browser of the same version; from a technical perspective, this isn't correct to do and blurs the lines between framework/technology and an actual product building on it.
+Also, the name was changed to no longer be tied to something that is a registered trademark (Gecko is a trademark held by Oath (after acquisition of Netscape) and licensed for use exclusively to Mozilla) and our derivative code should not carry it anymore with its own, continued development by independent people unaffiliated with the current trademark owners.

 In addition it created the false impression that the engine, and Pale Moon as a product, would be "an old (and outdated) version of Gecko" or "an old (and outdated) version of Firefox", respectively, neither of which are true.

-|Goanna and the Goanna logo are a trademark ™ of Moonchild Productions.
+Legal informationGoanna and the Goanna logo are a trademark ™ of Moonchild Productions.